bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- scattered clouds
+- few clouds
 - 60% humidity
-- 22 mph wind
+- 23 mph wind
 - 0.06 inches of precipitation in the past 24 hours

 ## Temperature History